2025 in ONE Championship: ONE Friday Fights 118

 ONE Friday Fights 118: Worapon vs. Şen 3 (also known as ONE Lumpinee 118) was a combat sports event produced by ONE Championship that took place on August 1, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 background

 A 142-pounds Muay Thai trilogy between Worapon Lukjaoporongtom and Şoner Şen was headlined the event.

-The pairing previously to met at ONE Friday Fights 93 in January 2025, which Şen win by unanimous decision.
+The pairing previously met at ONE Friday Fights 93 in January 2025, which Şen win by unanimous decision.

 The second time met at ONE Friday Fights 99 in March 2025, which Worapon win by unanimous decision.

 Bonus awards

 The following fighters received $10,000 bonuses: